 1. Lincoln Park Zoo might seem obvious, but Chicagoans shouldn’t take for granted that our city is home to one of the few free zoos in the U.S. Note: Parking starts at $20, so take public transportation or hoof it to keep the visit free.
 (2001 N. Clark St., Lincoln Park)

 2. Chicago Children’s Museum’s program, Play Late Thursdays, lets 4 people in for the price of 1 every Thursday (4 p.m.-8 p.m.).

 3. Five cents doesn’t go far these days, which is why Northbrook’s Nickel City is so refreshing.
 Games like Skee-Ball and Bozo Buckets take nickels instead of tokens and old-school arcade staples like Pac-Man and Mortal Kombat operate for free.
 (555 Waukegan Rd., Northbrook)

-5. On snow-free, mild-temp days, pedal your bikes and enjoy views of the skyline, lake and Museum Campus on the Northerly Island trail.
+5. Pedal your bikes and enjoy views of the skyline, lake and Museum Campus on the Northerly Island trail.
 The path is just a little more than one mile, a very manageable distance for little bike riders, and without the jostle and crowds of the lakefront path.